laravel-notification-channels/telegram/README.md

 - `view(string $view, array $data = [], array $mergeData = [])` - Use Blade template with Telegram supported HTML or Markdown syntax content if you wish to use a view file instead of the `content()` method.
 - `chunk(int $limit = 4096)` - Split long messages (rate limited to 1/second).

+[!NOTE]
-> **Note:** Chunked messages will be rate limited to one message per second to comply with rate limitation requirements from Telegram.
+> Chunked messages will be rate limited to one message per second to comply with rate limitation requirements from Telegram.

 ### Telegram Location Methods